Toward Culturally Grounded Natural Language Processing: Toward Better Evaluation Protocols

 \section{Toward Better Evaluation Protocols}

 The literature now supports a practical conclusion: evaluating cultural competence should be treated as a layered protocol rather than a single benchmark score.
-Table~\ref{tab:protocol} summarizes a minimal protocol that emerges from recent work.
+Table~\ref{tab:protocol} summarizes concrete shortcuts and stronger alternatives.
 The key idea is to separate questions that are often collapsed in current practice: who is represented, how the task elicits cultural knowledge, how realistic the evaluation setting is, who validates outputs, and what kinds of data changed the model.

 Representation audits should accompany every benchmark.
 At minimum, papers should report whether items are translated or native-authored, which language varieties are included, whether prompts target dominant or minoritized groups, and how local validation was handled.
 This matters because country and language labels can hide major within-language gaps, as shown by DIALECTBENCH and low-resource narrative tasks \citep{faisal-etal-2024-dialectbench,aji-cohn-2025-loraxbench,ochieng-etal-2025-beyond}.
 Benchmark audits further suggest that majority-focused scope is still the norm, so missing-group analysis should be treated as core evaluation rather than appendix material \citep{wu-etal-2025-incorporating,alkhamissi-etal-2026-hire}.